 I recommend that you bring more daily wear, exercise clothing, and underwear (especially bras as they lose elasticity over time) than you might normally anticipate needing.
 Clothes and shoes have a way of wearing down more quickly here and these articles are difficult to replace in Granada (possibly easier done in Managua but not at the better prices that you can pay in your home country).

 There are a few elements working against us here in Granada.
-For clothes, just washing them in heavily treated water that contains heavy chlorine will begin to fade colors rather quickly.
-If you hang your clothes out on the line, the sun can also speed up this process.
-A useful trick is both to wash and dry clothing arranged inside out.
+For clothes, just washing them in heavily treated water that contains extra chlorine will begin to fade colors rather quickly.
+If you hang your clothes out on the line, the sun can also speed up this process (a useful trick is both to wash and dry clothing arranged inside out).
 Also, we tend to sweat more in a tropical environment and it’s dustier here; so chances are that you will wash your wardrobe more frequently.

 For shoes, I recommend bringing a pair of sneakers for hikes and exercise, sandals for daily wear and dressing up, and a few pairs of comfortable flip-flops for casual wear (I love to wear Crocs for comfort, durability and non-slippage on wet tile).
 Sandals are probably the easiest item to replace in Granada.

 In general, you will want a lot of tops that breathe well and make you feel cool.
 What you normally wear in August back home will be right for Granada weather year round.
 You should bring a sweater for air-conditioned environments and trips into Northern Nicaragua and and a coat in case you fly back home into winter weather.

 Skirts, shorts and jeans also work well in Granada and in beach areas, as well.
 Shorts work less well in other areas of Nicaragua including Managua, where they are considered too informal and revealing (skirts, pants and sandals also are better in banks and anything having to do with immigration and visas).